alorher/alorher/README.md

 - :earth_asia: I know it sounds very typical, but I love to travel and meet new people and cultures.
 The world is too big and old to sit still
 - 🤔 I’m looking for a new challenge
 - 💬 Ask me about everythig you need to know.

+I hope I can talk to you, regards